-- Q.1 What does e stand for in e-business - Q.2 What is 'e' commerce? - Q.3 Jyoti Wanted to set her Mobile phone but does not get any buyer.
-On her friends suggestion she posted the mobile on sale on www.olx.com and found a buyer within two days.
-Name the type of e-business. - Q.4 Give the full form of COD - Q.5 Ram stays in a hostel in USA and his parents stay in Mumbai Ram birthday is in five days and his parents wish to gift him a pair of branded shoes.
-How can they gift? - Q.6 Which programme imitates itself on other computers systems and can damage the data and can even lead to complete destruction of the system. - Q.7 Out of e-business and traditional business, which one enjoys ease of going global? - Q.8 Which method of payment is mostly used for making online transactions.
+- Q.1 Ram stays in a hostel in USA and his parents stay in Mumbai Ram birthday is in five days and his parents wish to gift him a pair of branded shoes.
+How can they gift? - Q.2 Which programme imitates itself on other computers systems and can damage the data and can even lead to complete destruction of the system. - Q.3 Out of e-business and traditional business, which one enjoys ease of going global? - Q.4 Which method of payment is mostly used for making online transactions.

-- Q.9 Name some things whose possessions can be taken via computer. - Q.10 Can the possession of a car be taken by computer transaction? - Q.11 A person orders pizza online and makes the payments also but he doesn't get the delivery.
+- Q.5 Name some things whose possessions can be taken via computer. - Q.6 Can the possession of a car be taken by computer transaction? - Q.7 A person orders pizza online and makes the payments also but he doesn't get the delivery.
 What type of risk is being referred here?